LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 ## Create a JWT ##

 [Go here to learn how to generate the token and then copy it into memory.](https://auth0.com/docs/tokens/management-api-access-tokens/get-management-api-access-tokens-for-testing)

+Make sure you set the tokens to a max of 2592000.

 Now that you have generated the token it is time to copy it into a class.
 It is